bnclabs/gofast/README.md

 ------------------

 Panics are to expected when APIs are misused.
-Programmers might choose to ignore the errors and cannot ignore panics.
+Programmers might choose to ignore the errors, but not panics.
 For example:

 * When trying to subscribe message to transport whose ID is already reserved.